 (A detailed discussion of the components of a Nicor Gas bill is available here.)

 How do you know whether the number of therms you used is "reasonable"?
 The answer to this is . . . it depends.
 It depends on how cold it was outside.Your gas bill may give you this information if it reports the total number of degree days in that billing period.
 Or you can find degree day records for your area on Weather Underground.
-(Enter your location in the History Data section and then indicate the time period--day, week, month, year--for which you want weather data.)
+(To get started, go to the History Data section and enter your location and a date for which you want weather data.)

 Degree days are used to calculate the effect of outside air temperature on building energy consumption.
 Heating degree days (HDDs) are a measure that indicates how much colder the outside average temperature was compared to a baseline temperature of 65°F. (This baseline reflects the observation that houses generally require heating if the outside temperature is lower than 65°.)
 If the average of the high and low temperatures for a particular day was 35°, that would add 30 HDDs to the total for the billing period.